* U.S. crude stocks fell sharply last week -EIA

 * Some U.S. shale producers plan to cut spending

-Brent crude futures fell 34 cents at $50.63 a barrel at 1207 GMT, after rising about 1.5 percent in the previous session.
+Brent crude futures were down 9 cents, or 0.1 percent, at $50.88 a barrel at 0655 GMT, after rising about 1.5 percent in the previous session.

-The fall in U.S. crude inventories, reported by the Energy Information Administration on Wednesday, staunching losses.
-The 7.2 million-barrel drop in inventories in the week to July 21 was much more than the 2.6 million barrels forecast.
+The 7.2 million-barrel decline in crude inventories in the week ended July 21 was well above the 2.6 million barrels forecast.

-Expectations that the long-oversupplied market was moving towards balance were supported by this week's news that Saudi Arabia planned to limit crude exports to 6.6 million barrels per day (bpd) in August, about 1 million bpd below the level last year.
+Optimism that the long-oversupplied market is moving towards balance was also supported by news earlier in the week that Saudi Arabia plans to limit its crude exports to 6.6 million barrels per day (bpd) in August, about 1 million bpd below its export levels a year earlier.

-Kuwait and United Arab Emirates, fellow members of the Organization of the Petroleum Exporting Countries, have also promised export cuts.
+Kuwait and United Arab Emirates, fellow members of the Organisation of the Petroleum Exporting Countries (OPEC), have also promised export cuts.

 U.S. fuel exports are on track to hit another record in 2017, making foreign fuel markets increasingly important for the future growth prospects and profit margins of U.S. refiners.